bjpop/website/academia.markdown

 * Date: Semesters 1 and 2, 2000
 * Year Level: First Year Undergraduate
 * Class Size: 15
 * Topics: MUPHAS provided high achieving high school students an opportunity to undertake a first year university subject sequence (Computing Fundamentals A/B).
 This was the first time the program was run in the department.
 The class size was fifteen students.
-For an evaluation of the course see: Anne Venables, A Taste of Computer Science: A University Experience for Gifted Secondary Students, \emph{Australasian Journal of Gifted Education}, 10(2), 2001.
+For an evaluation of the course see: Anne Venables, A Taste of Computer Science: A University Experience for Gifted Secondary Students, Australasian Journal of Gifted Education, 10(2), 2001.
 * My Role: Lecturer

 ### Computing Fundamentals B Advanced Stream